SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Methodology

 This dual-potential approach provides targeted control over how generated samples align with underrepresented regions and maintain sufficient pairwise separation, resulting in optimized features that are both sparse and diverse.

-Before feeding the optimized sparse features into the diffusion model as conditional guidance, we further ensure the quality of these conditions through a confidence-based filtering step.
-Specifically, we evaluate each optimized feature’s confidence score using the task-aware classifier and retain only those exceeding a predefined lower threshold.
-To compensate for discarded low-confidence samples and maintain balanced class coverage, the semantic representation conditions are further supplemented with high-fidelity samples drawn from GMSS, parameterized by the distribution $\mathcal{N}(\mu_k, 0.5\Sigma_k)$.
-This ensures that the final condition set combines sparsity, diversity, and discriminative reliability for more effective diffusion-based augmentation.
-The overall algorithm is shown in Algorithm~\ref{alg1}.
+Before feeding the optimized sparse features into the diffusion model, we filter them based on confidence scores from the task-aware classifier to ensure the generation quality, retaining only those above a predefined lower threshold.
+To maintain balanced class coverage, low-confidence samples are replaced with high-fidelity GMSS samples drawn from $\mathcal{N}(\mu_k, 0.5\Sigma_k)$.
+This yields a final condition set that combines sparsity, diversity, and faithfulness for more effective diffusion-based augmentation.
 To ensure efficiency and consistency, all condition features are synthesized offline, organized by class, before initiating the reverse diffusion process.
+The overall algorithm is provided in Algorithm~1 in the Supplementary Material.\footnote{Supplementary materials: https://github.com/Lchenuu/SASG-DA.}